justinethier/cyclone/README.md

     ...
     $ ./cyclone

-To build the interpreter:
+To run the interpreter:

-    $ make repl
-    ...
-    $ ./repl
+    $ ./icyc

 Installation
 ------------